Being single isn’t cheap, but dating is on a whole other level in the financial scale.

-Why don’t you start with words like “I love you” and “sorry”?
+Why don’t you start with words like “I love you” and “sorry” to mend the problem?
 They’re more intimate and, more important, free of charge.

 4. Gunning for the “viral-worthy” engagement

 Everyone loves a romantic engagement.
-In the age of viral videos, everyone wants to become the next five-minute celebrity.
+In the age of viral videos, people want to become the next five-minute celebrity.
 Unfortunately, this era also paved the way for the needless one-upping to become the next viral hit.

 How did we get from something so intimate like popping the question on bended knees to costly ways to propose like flash mobs and ridiculous stunts?